jakepper/Event-Finder/server/README.md

 ```

 ## Production
-Build the project by running
+Build the server by running:

 With yarn
 ```bash